ernop/altitude-maps/learnings/SESSION_20251028_maya_trackpad_update.md

 | Simultaneous pan+zoom | Supported | Both platforms |

 **Google Maps Comparison:**
 - Two-finger drag for pan (trackpad) - we have this
 - Pinch for zoom - we have this
 - Works on mobile touch - we have this
 - Prevents page scrolling - we have this

 **Our Implementation vs Google Maps:**
-- **Same:** Two-finger drag pans on trackpad
+-**Same:** Two-finger drag pans on trackpad
-- **Same:** Pinch zooms
+-**Same:** Pinch zooms
-- **Better:** We also support single-finger pan for mobile (Google Maps requires two-finger on mobile for some actions)
-- **Same:** Sensitivity is comparable (1% zoom per pixel)
+-**Better:** We also support single-finger pan for mobile (Google Maps requires two-finger on mobile for some actions) -**Same:** Sensitivity is comparable (1% zoom per pixel)

 ### 3. Documentation Updates